 Latest Blog Posts

-The newest issue of Choral Journal is available online.
-Following is a list of the articles you will find in this issue.
+The February issue of Choral Journal is available online.
+This issue is the program book for the 2023 National Conference.
 ACDA members can log in with their username and password to view and download the newest edition.
 You can also read our electronic version.
-Below is a preview of the articles you will find in this […]
+If you are not already a member of ACDA, join today to start receiving […]

 Valentine’s Day may seem like a holiday that should be ignored in choir, but I think it could be a missed opportunity!
 Choir and singing is all about creating connection and spreading love.
 This post will share practical and effective ideas that include everyone!
 Here is: Valentine’s Day Choir Rehearsal: 12 Ways to Make It Productive!

 Last week I had the incredible honor to headline at CMEA in Colorado Springs.
 I was able to introduce the A Cappella rehearsal (no piano played while singing, and without hearing the piece first.)
 This is the first part of my concept that I proposed for my rejected National ACDA session.
 So I did it […]